aws-samples/amazon-chime-sdk-call-analytics-recorder/README.md

 ### Call Ends

 When the call ends, two more notifications will be sent by EventBridge to our `StartRecord` Lambda function.
-These notifications will something like this:
+These notifications will look something like this:

 ```json
 {